-Welcome to my new web magazine, Thoughts, Musings and Commonplaces, abbreviated as Thoughts Online Magazine, but not d with blogspot.
+Welcome to my web magazine, Thoughts, Musings and Commonplaces, abbreviated as Thoughts Online Magazine, but not to be confused with blogspot.
 It has gone through many incarnations since January 22, 2002, when it began on blogspot, was transferred to hathaby.net because of the September 11th attacks (hathaby.net was hosted on fidpac, and the site was trashed in December of 2004).
 You see my tribute to the twin towers in the userpic.
 The primary writer around here is Arnold Williams.
-Instead of traditional "blog" posts, there are of varying lengths and topics.
+Instead of traditional "blog" posts, there are posts of varying lengths and topics.
 Instead of comments, there will be article-specific message boards.
-The look of the site, the writing style, the subject matter, the content, and the technological back-end will be identical to what you're used to reading a blog, but the change (as least as far as the FEC is concerned) will be drastic: this is a outlet, not a personal blog (though their official position is that there is no difference, it is never safe to bet on governments being consistent or logical).
+The look of the site, the writing style, the subject matter, the content, and the technological back-end will be identical to what you're used to reading a blog, but the change (as least as far as the FEC is concerned) will be drastic: this is a media outlet, not a personal blog (though their official position is that there is no difference, it is never safe to bet on governments being consistent or logical).
 Now residing in California, Mr. Williams intends to be identified as a Journalist pursuant to the California case "Apple v.
-Does" that said that even bloggers can be journalists, (as well as a recent Florida case.
+Does" that said that even bloggers can be journalists, as well as a recent Florida case.
 So there, FEC!
-Estate planning and tax planning have always been favorites occupations for this legally-licensed fellow (who only practices in Calfornia): the Internal Revenue Code & Regs are models of systems so complex that they are poorly understood by those who study them for years, and even more poorly understood by those who don't study them.
-I enjoy formation, tax planning, real estate law, and real property management.
+Formerly a California attorney who practiced Estate planning and tax planning, along with business formation, tax planning, real estate law, and real property management.
 The FTC has decided it wants disclosures, so here, have some.
 Happy?

 A further profile:

-Mr. Williams went to at Stanford University and received a BA in Classics with Honors in Humanities, thereafter working at the Huntington Library and Art Gallery in San Marino, California.
-He received his MBA from the University of Southern California Graduate School of Management and Business, and received his JD from the University of California, Los Angeles School of Law, which triggered his interest in logical analysis and economics.
+Mr. Williams went to school at Stanford University and received a BA in Classics with Honors in Humanities, thereafter working at the Huntington Library and Art Gallery in San Marino, California.
+He received his MBA from the University of Southern California Graduate School of Management and Business (now identified as the USC Marshall School of Business) and received his JD from the University of California, Los Angeles School of Law, which triggered his interest in logical analysis and economics.
 He is married to noted real estate investor Kathryn Smith Williams, currently disabled with Huntington's disease and dementia, and has a daughter, Joy, who absorbs all the attention he can give.
-Occasionally known as the Earl of Hathaby, he accepts democratic equality with pleasure.
+Occasionally known as the Earl of Hathaby, and more correctly as Lord Williams or His Excellency Arnold Williams Count of Sealand, he accepts democratic equality with pleasure.
 He lived in Las Vegas, Nevada, and enjoyed the neoVictorian aspects of the city before his wife, Kathryn, became ill with Huntington's disease, causing a quick relocation to Los Angeles, a city with better medical care.
-He is temporarily living in a succession of leased premises, taking his daughter to school in nearby Pacific Palisades, and hoping to get adequate care for his wife in place despite the general ignorance of the disease.
+He is temporarily living in a succession of leased premises, applauding his daughter's choice of Emerson College and their choice of her, and hoping to get adequate care for his wife in place despite the general ignorance of the disease.

 Finally, at the suggestion of David Frum, a statement about classified information:I will reveal a secret government program when I can show that it violates the law or abuses the power given under that law.
 I will reveal such a program when I can demonstrate that it is dangerously in or incompetent in its design or execution.
 And I will not reveal such secrets unless I can show a compelling need to know and newsworthiness, and unless I can show that doing so will not put innocent lives and welfare at risk.
 If revealing secrets puts the nation, its agents, or soldiers at risk, I will not reveal them.